Children Living with a Rheumatic Disease

 Diet and weight management and rheumatic diseases

-Researchers do not yet fully understand the role of diet and nutrition in rheumatic diseases.
+Researchers don't yet fully understand the role of diet and nutrition in rheumatic diseases.
 Studies are underway to examine the effects of food, weight, and nutrition on the disease.
 However, the Arthritis Foundation recommends the following dietary guidelines for children with pediatric arthritis and other rheumatic diseases:

 Weight.
 By helping your child maintain a healthy weight, there is reduced strain placed on his or her weight-bearing joints, such as the knees and hips.
 A nutritionist should be involved in managing your child's nutritional status.